Katrin Suder: Federal Ministry of Defense, 2014–2018

 With her, Gundbert Scherf moved from McKinsey to the Federal Ministry of Defense in September 2014.
 He temporarily stood in for her during her baby break, but left the ministry two years later.

 Suder was sanctioned and banned from entering the country by Russia in May 2015.
-Her name was on a list of 89 EU politicians; According to Russian sources, the ban was a reaction to sanctions against Russia.
+Her name was on a list of 89 EU politicians; according to Russian sources, the ban was a reaction to sanctions against Russia.

-From 11 to 14 June 2015, she took part in the 63rd Bilderberg Conference in Telfs-Buchen, Austria.
+From 11 to 14 June 2015, Suder took part in the 63rd Bilderberg Conference in Telfs-Buchen, Austria.

-At her own request, she resigned from the office of State Secretary in April 2018.
+At her own request, Suder resigned from the office of State Secretary in April 2018.
 As a farewell, Minister Ursula von der Leyen awarded her the Bundeswehr Cross of Honor in gold.

+Later career

 In August 2018, Suder took over the chairmanship of the newly founded ten-member digital council of the German federal government.
+In May 2021, she was nominated to head the newly created IT department on the Board of Management of Volkswagen, but was rejected by the supervisory board.